Version upgrade considerations

 Upgrade to Python 3.12

 Starting with Python version 3.12, Python has removed the module imp.
-This can cause errors for your dags if you use imp to access materials using the import statement.
+This can cause errors for your Dags if you use imp to access materials using the import statement.
 Python recommends migrating to importlib instead.

 See How do I migrate from imp guidance from Python for remediation steps.